ckan/ckan/doc/maintaining/installing/install-from-package.rst

 At the end of the installation process you will end up with two running web applications, CKAN itself and the DataPusher, a separate service for automatically importing data to CKAN's :doc:`/maintaining/datastore`.
+Additionally, there will be a process running the worker for running :doc:`/maintaining/background-tasks`.
+All these processes will be managed by `Supervisor <https://supervisord.org/>`_.

 For Python 3 installations, the minimum Python version required is 3.6.